kareemgrant/DOSE_Refactoring/README.markdown

 no_valid_credit_card_on_file unless current_user.valid_credit_card?
 ```

-With that move, I'm able to remove the other if-statement, which leaves our create method doing the one job it's great at - creating a bid:
+With the two troublesome 'if' statements now gone, we're are left with a create method that does one thing and one thing well - create a bid:

 ```ruby
   def create